AI Is Changing SEO: Why Your Marketing Strategy Needs an Upgrade in 2026

 Now, with tools like ChatGPT, Google SGE (Search Generative Experience), and Bing Copilot answering questions directly, your customers may never even see a traditional search result.

-This is where GEO (Generative Engine Optimization) enters the game - and it’s something small business owners can’t afford to ignore.
+This is where GEO (Generative Engine Optimization) enters the game - and in 2026 it’s something small business owners can’t afford to ignore.

 Let’s break it down.